 All graduate students are expected to maintain continuous enrollment, unless an official leave of absence has been granted.
-Failure to register for any period without a leave of absence granted by the Associate Provost constitutes de facto withdrawal.
-If a student later wishes to resume study, reapplication is required.
-Readmission is given only on the recommendation of the department and the approval of the Associate Provost.
+Failure to register for any period without a leave of absence granted by the Associate Provost constitutes de facto

 A leave of absence is granted only by the Office of Graduate and Postdoctoral Studies upon the recommendation of the department, and is granted only to students in good standing with the University.
 Leave must be approved in advance of the academic semester in question; it will not be granted after the student has registered for courses or after the registration period has passed.
 Normally, leave of absence is granted for no more than two consecutive semesters.
 No work toward a degree may be done at Rice or involve Rice faculty (or facilities) during a student's leave of absence.